- External commercial relations

 Major mobile network operators have launched commercial 5G mobile services in Hong Kong from April 2020.
 The Government has spared no effort to promote 5G development in Hong Kong in various fronts, from making available spectrum supply, facilitating expansion of networks, to encouraging early deployment of 5G applications:

 Spectrum supply: Radio spectrum provides the backbone for the provision of public mobile services.
-In 2019, some 4,500 MHz of radio spectrum were made available to the industry for the provision of 5G services.
-More spectrum in various frequency bands will further be released to the market in 2021.
+We made available various bands of radio spectrum to the market in 2019 and 2021, satisfying the needs of different 5G services in terms of speed, capacity and coverage.
 Under the technology-neutral principle in managing radio spectrum, network operators may freely re-farm other spectrum held by them to provide 5G services.
 Learn more about our work on spectrum supply.

 Network expansion: Mobile network operators need to build more radio base stations in the 5G era than those required by previous generations of mobile technologies to ensure a territory-wide network coverage of 5G services.
 To facilitate network implementation of the operators, we have opened up over 1,000 government premises for their establishment of 5G radio base stations with a streamlined application process.
 We are also opening up other public facilities such as sheltered bus stops, public payphone kiosks, and more government premises under the “demand-led” approach to further facilitate deployment of 5G networks by mobile network operators.

-Fibre coverage: Household broadband penetration rate in Hong Kong (over 90%) is among the highest worldwide, though the progress of extending network coverage to remote villages in the New Territories and outlying islands is relatively slower under a purely market-driven approach.
+Fibre coverage: Household broadband penetration rate in Hong Kong (over 95%) is among the highest worldwide, though the progress of extending network coverage to remote villages in the New Territories and outlying islands is relatively slower under a purely market-driven approach.
 We are therefore implementing a subsidy scheme to encourage the extension of fibre-based networks to villages in remote areas.
-The newly built fibre networks will be extended to the concerned villages in phases from 2021, benefitting 235 villages and 110,000 villagers.
+The newly built fibre networks are being extended to the concerned villages in phases from 2021, benefitting 235 villages and 110,000 villagers.